Eberron: World

+Dragonmarks

+Dragonmarks and the hereditary Dragonmarked Houses were created for the setting as a way to incorporate magic across society in Eberron.
+Baker compared the Dragonmarked Houses to the "Spacing Guild from Dune" as these "houses are powers that exist beyond the rule of princes or kings".
+He explained that the original idea of granting all humanoids minor magical gifts "made the world a little too chaotic and unfocused" which led to the development of "twelve extended families, each of which possessed a specific magical gift".
+By wielding the dragonmarks, these families would have importance and "economic influence" in the setting along with distinct agendas and in-fighting which creates narrative opportunities for both player characters and Dungeon Masters.
+Appelcline referred to Eberron's dragonmarks as "one of the most notable new game systems in 3e" and emphasized that each mark had a unique effect, with many being "restricted by race".

+Appelcline highlighted that the designers of 4th Edition "decided" the original iteration of dragonmarks "hadn't served their intended purpose" as players did not utilize them "enough" since the "powers were often more interesting for NPCs of the Dragonmark Houses" and many players did not reach the higher levels where dragonmarks became "really powerful".
+The 4th Edition iteration were "redesigned to improve existing powers" and simplified by removing the hierarchy of dragonmarks and the race restrictions for player characters.
+Dragonmarks and the associated houses returned in the 5th Edition in 2019 after going through the public playtest process; this iteration of dragonmarks were incorporated mechanically as variant subraces of specific races.
+In February 2025, an Unearthed Arcana playtest included revised dragonmark mechanics which shifted them to feats with a progression option.

 Creatures

 Eberron utilized traditional Dungeons & Dragons races but gave them entirely localized lore, history and national ties.
 Eberron emphasizes national and cultural ties over racial ties.
-Sean K. Reynolds wrote "for example, the elves of House Phiarlan are an old dragonmarked house with a centuries-long history of entertainment and artistry; most common folk praise them and their work.
+Sean K. Reynolds wrote that "for example, the elves of House Phiarlan are an old dragonmarked house with a centuries-long history of entertainment and artistry; most common folk praise them and their work.
 In contrast to that house, the elves of the new nation of Valenar are seen as land thieves and a threat to the peace established by the Treaty of Thronehold".
 Gabrielle Lissauer, in The Tropes of Fantasy Fiction, highlighted that the Eberron campaign setting subverts the classical racial presentation of orcs as savages.
-Instead, Lissauer wrote "these orcs are interested in peace and keeping the world safe. [...]
+Instead, Lissauer wrote that "these orcs are interested in peace and keeping the world safe. [...]
 They just want to live in harmony with nature".

 The setting also added four new races to Dungeons & Dragons: Changelings, Shifters, Kalashtar, and Warforged.
 Changelings and Shifters were based on preexisting Dungeons & Dragons monsters, doppelgangers and lycanthropes respectively.
 Warforged, sentient constructs created by artificers during the Last War, and Kalashtar, psionic humanoids combined with quori spirits, were created for Eberron.